tendermint/tendermint/docs/architecture/adr-073-libp2p.md

   basis thereafter?

-- Should all P2P traffic for a given node be pushed to a single topic, and we assume that a topic maps to a specific ChainID, or should each reactor (or type of message) have its own topic?
+- Should all P2P traffic for a given node be pushed to a single topic, so that a topic maps to a specific ChainID, or should each reactor (or type of message) have its own topic?
 How many topics can a libp2p network support?
 Is there testing that validates the capabilities?